mohammedSlimani/100-days-of-code/log.md

 **Thoughts:** Learned Sass.
 And I am focusing more on building my maquettes for my side project.
 I thought it would be easy to do so, but it turned out to be one of the most challenging tasks.
 **Link to work:** [Free Code Camp] https://www.freecodecamp.org/tromastrom

+### Day 5: January 18, 2019
+**Today's Progress**: I complete the mock-up version of my website.

+**Thoughts:** The bootstrap and javascript I learned at FCC helped me a lot.
+I thought it would be an easy job but it wasn't.
+**Link to work:** [Tournament App] https://github.com/mohammedSlimani/tournament